der-rozanov/COM_Reader/README.md

        std::vector<char> input_vector;
        input_vector = Ard.getCharData();

+5) A C-style string is returned from the com port, which can be processed later.

+        char* str;
+        str = Ard.getCharData();

-5) You can return the size of the received data packet using the method:
+6) You can return the size of the received data packet using the method:

         size_t size = Ard.getSizeData();

-6) An ordinary output to the console can be done by:
+7) An ordinary output to the console can be done by:

         PrintComData();